wdk-docs/nx-dev/docs/shared/angular-tutorial/09-dep-graph.md

-# Angular Nx Tutorial - Step 9: Using the Project Graph
+# Angular Nx 教程-第 9 步:使用项目图

 An Nx workspace can contain dozens or hundreds of applications and libraries.
 As a codebase grows, it becomes more difficult to understand how they depend on each other and the implications of making a particular change.